stepanbenes/api-for-nopcommerce/README.md

 1. run the Nop.Web project in the nopCommerce solution
 1. install the nopCommerce database, create the admin user (skip this step if already done)
 1. go to the administration page, Api plugin should be listed in local plugins configuration section.
-1. go to `/api/swagger` page and experiment with the api (use the Authorize button)
+1. go to `/api/swagger` page and experiment with the api (use the Authorize button to authenticate requests)